desarrolloacuarel/Acuarel-Sync/README.md

 ## Requirements

-This extension is based on the command rsync for windows using "wsl".
+This extension is based on the command rsync for windows using "wsl" and for linux.

 ## Extension Settings